 Patrick Brownlee (Admin Assistant) provides support to the Agency Director, and other staff, with all aspects of the agency’s operations, especially by maintaining the filing system, conducting quality control audits, and assisting with special projects.

-Melissa McDermott (Financial Manager) assists with the management of financial affairs for clients.
-She works with DSHS, the Veteran’s Administration, Social Security, tribal governments, private and public pension and insurance agencies to ensure all eligibility requirements are met.
-She also coordinates payment of individuals’ bills, Social Security representative payee reporting and VA accountings.
+Melissa McDermott, CPG (Senior Financial Manager), along with Shelley Roth (Financial Manager), and Kathy Ruth (Office Assistant) manage the financial affairs for our clients.
+They work with DSHS, the Veteran’s Administration, Social Security, tribal governments, private and public pension and insurance agencies to ensure all eligibility requirements are met.
+They also coordinates payment of individuals’ bills, Social Security representative payee reporting and VA accountings.

-Adam Gamble (Care Manager) assists the Agency Director, to coordinate care needs for individuals under guardianship, regularly visits with individuals, reviews medical records and confers with healthcare professionals, participates in care conferences, documents individuals’ access to necessary medical care/treatment, researches residential options, medical or care professionals, social services, recreational opportunities, and personal needs resources, and communicates with clients and family members on the status and changes in health and wellness.
+Michelle Ewert, CPG (Senior Care Manager), Sherri Lingle and Adam Gamble (Care Managers) coordinate care needs for individuals under guardianship, regularly visits with individuals, reviews medical records and confers with healthcare professionals, participates in care conferences, documents individuals’ access to necessary medical care/treatment, researches residential options, medical or care professionals, social services, recreational opportunities, and personal needs resources, and communicates with clients and family members on the status and changes in health and wellness.